aronduby/spins-for-pins-site/privacy-policy.md

 layout: page
 title: "Privacy Policy"
-permalink: /privacy-polciy
+permalink: /privacy-policy

 # Privacy Policy

 ## Your Data
-API keys for the selected services are sent to their API's for authorization.
-Minimal data for functionality is sent from <span class="abbr" title="ie. matchplay.events">sources</span> (ie. matchplay.events) to <span class="abbr" title="wheelofnames.com">destinations</span> (ie. wheelofnames.com) to generate the wheels.
+API keys for the selected services are sent to their APIs for authorization.
+Minimal data for functionality is sent from <span class="abbr" title="i.e. matchplay.events">sources</span> (i.e. matchplay.events) to <span class="abbr" title="wheelofnames.com">destinations</span> (i.e. wheelofnames.com) to generate the wheels.
 All shared information is generated from data that the end user has authenticated access to from the source.

 There is no additional 3rd party tracking.